gisbi-kim/nano-pgo/README.md

 - Features
     - For an education purpose
     - From-scratch pose-graph optimization implementation
+        - This tried to maximize the code-level transparency of the process of generating the H and b matrices, building a linear system, and controlling the LM iterations.
     - A single file
-    - Miminum dependencies: numpy/scipy/sksparse (and open3d for visualization).
+    - Miminum dependencies: numpy/scipy/symforce/sksparse (and open3d for visualization).
         - numpy for basic matrix handling
         - scipy for basic rotation functions and sparse matrix containers
-        - (optional) symforce for the auto-generated symbolic Jacobian
+        - symforce for the auto-generated symbolic Jacobian (optional)
         - sksparse for cholmod and solve function
         - open3d for large-sized point cloud (pose-graph) visualization
+    - I hope this hands-on tutorial code can also be used as training material for Symforce's auto-generated optimized Jacobian code generation (codgen).
+        - For the details, see below [Symforce-based Auto-generated Jacobians](#symforce-based-auto-generated-jacobians).
 - ps.
 This tutorial supports only batch pose-graph optimization (but with a sparse solver!) and does not cover incrementally expanding pose-graph optimization (e.g., iSAM).

 ## Preparation (dependencies)